White Line Disease in Cattle

 1. Improve Cow Comfort and Minimize Standing Time

-- Ensure clean, soft bedding and good cubicle design.
+• Ensure clean, soft bedding and a well-designed cubicle.

 2. Make Movement Safe and Stress-Free